 The heart of all activity in the state is in its central valley where the capital Imphal is located.
 The valley is surrounded on all sides by hills which are dominated by the tribals.
-The Meities are the major tribe of the state with 53% share of the population.
-The state language is also Meitei who dominate the Imphal valley.
-The tribals such as the Tangkhul Nagas, the Kukis and Monsangs mostly dominate the hilly area.
+The Meities are the major tribe of the state with a 53% share of the population.
+The state language is also Meitei which dominates the Imphal valley.
+The tribals such as the Tangkhul Nagas, the Kukis and the Monsangs mostly dominate the hilly area.

 Flying to Imphal is the easiest and fastest mode of transport.
 The Imphal airport has regular flight connectivity with Guwahati, Kolkata, Delhi and Agartala.
 Imphal is connected to Kohima (5 hours) and then onwards to Dimapur (203 kilometres, 7 hours).

 Loktak Lake - The Prime attraction of Manipur is the Loktak Lake, also known as the floating Lake.
 This freshwater lake is situated in Moirag about 45 Km from the capital Imphal.
 The beautiful and large lake is said to have covered the entire valley at one point in time.
 This is home to the unique shanghai deer.
 There are circular floating land formations in the lake where farming takes place.
 There are floating huts (called Phumsum) where farmers and fishermen live.
 Boating on the Lake is a lifetime experience for tourists.

 Keibul National Park - The Keibul National Park is Located 7 km far from Loktak Lake and is the last dwelling of ‘Shanghai Deer’.
 Wildlife enthusiasts come here from all over the world for a glimpse of the deer in this unique wetland ecosystem.
 Keibul National Park is a paradise for bird lovers.